 We maintain an account for the archiving of paper client files with Iron Mountain.
 You should not hang on to hard-copy files for long after the matter has finished.
-Instead, follow this process and your files will be collected and stored for up to 21 years (depending on the type of file).
+Instead, follow this process and your files will be collected and stored for up to 21 years (depending on the type of file, you are asked to set a period from 15 to 21 years on the Archiving Form).
 At the end of the relevant storage period, you will be given the option of a longer retention period, where we are so permitted by UK GDPR, or the files will be destroyed.
 Files are archived in boxes and you should wait until you have a full box of files before requesting a collection.
 You must follow the guidance in the Archiving Form.
 You must keep correspondence and general papers separate from deeds and any other original papers which are to be preserved.
 Original wills, share certificates and important documentation must not be archived as they will be destroyed at the end of the storage period.
 Precious documents must be returned to the client.
+In exceptional cases, where we must keep the deeds and the client cannot or will not, then we can archive deeds.
+We would typically look to charge the client a nominal fee for this of £50 per box.
+This does not cover the actual cost, but it does give a value to the service.
+In exceptional cases, the Admin Team can agree to waive this fee, but this should be used sparingly.
+There is a separate Deed Storage Form.

 This is the process for the archiving of files: